Reginald Oates: Biography

 Reginald Oates was born in 1950, in Baltimore, Maryland, and was adopted at an early age by the Oates couple.
 The family lived in an urban area.
 As a result, they were subjected to segregation, with Oates spending his childhood and adolescence in a socially disadvantageous atmosphere, being attacked by his peers.
 In 1965, while he was in the 9th grade, Oates was accused of attempting to rob another student at gunpoint for a few cents, a claim forwarded by other students at his school, which he himself denied committing.
 He was found guilty, convicted and sentenced to two years imprisonment, which he served in an institution for juvenile offenders.
 During his imprisonment, Oates was physically and sexually abused by other prisoners, greatly scarring and traumatizing him.
 After his release, he returned to his parents, dropped out of school and found work as a waste collector.
-Not long after, he converted to Christianity, but had previously began showing signs of a mental illness.
+Not long after, he converted to Christianity, but had previously begun showing signs of a mental illness.

 Murders

 On April 17, 1968, Oates lured 10-year-old Lewis Hill into Gwynns Falls Leakin Park, where he beat and raped him.
 Afterwards he slit Hill's throat and violated his corpse before slicing off his head and hands.
-The next day, using the same tactic, Oates lured three boys into the park: 8-year-old Larry Jefferson, his 5-year-old brother Mack, and 10-year-old Lester Watson, beating and stabbing all three numerous times.
+The next day, using the same tactic, Oates lured three boys into the park: 8-year-old Larry Jefferson, his 5-year-old brother Matt, and 10-year-old Lester Watson, beating and stabbing all three numerous times.
 Like with Hill, he had sex with the children's bodies, gutting their internal organs and cutting off their genitals, which he took with him.
 The day after, the boys' bodies were found by the authorities.
-On that same day, Oates managed to lure two underage girls into the park, which he unsuccessfully attempted to attack.
+On that same day, Oates managed to lure two underage girls into the park, who he unsuccessfully attempted to attack.
 He was quickly detained by law enforcement officers who, during his arrest, confiscated two bags and lunchboxes containing the murder weapons and parts from the bodies of the murdered children.